CoffeaTeam/coffea-casa/docs/cc_setup.rst

     ``Coffea-casa is`` using only communication using TLS protocol.
 You will not be able to disable TLS!

-To use Dask Labextention, please check :doc:`configuration`.
+To how to use Dask Labextention, please check :doc:`configuration`.